What Color Do Muslim Brides Wear for a Wedding? Red

 What color do Muslim brides wear for a wedding?

-At the same time, Islamic customs do not require a specific color, which gives Muslim brides the freedom to experiment.
-Some brides may start the day in red and then change into a white or ivory outfit for the evening, creating a layered bridal narrative across their wedding day.
+The result is that the wedding have both spiritual, stylish, and traditional attire — hijab sets paired with a women's red Muslim bridal dress, a navy blue lehenga, or a white sharara - all move gracefully through the ceremony.
+Islamic customs do not require a specific color, which gives Muslim brides the freedom to experiment.
+Some brides may start the day in red and then change into a white or ivory outfit for the evening and blue or green for the walima, creating a layered bridal narrative across their wedding day.
 Others may keep the red color in accessories—red dupattas, red handbags, or red heels—while the main dress leans into pink or maroon.
-Whatever the choice, the cultural significance of red remains present, reminding guests that the bride’s journey is being celebrated with intention and joy
+Whatever the choice, the cultural significance of red remains present, reminding guests that the bride’s journey is being celebrated with intention and joy.

 Why do Muslim brides wear red?